mutua-mutinda/crud-node-todo/ReadME.md

 ### Nodejs + Mongodb
- A cli Todo app.
+A cli Todo app,
-CRUD operators using node
+CRUD operations using node